 Left: "Okay there, you can move the train.
 We're all ready to shoot pictures now."
 Right: Head em up and move them out.
 Counting activity near Roachdale we saw 15 locomotives on this years tour.

 No visit to Crawfordsville would not be complete without a visit to the depot.
 The good news is, the depot is being restored and many people on the tour commented on how good the restoration is going.
 The plan is for a business and cafe.
 The new owner Nancy Morrison, is really enthused about the building, and sorry that she missed us by about a half hour.

 Work done on the inside of the Crawfordsville Depot by Nancy.
 Too bad we missed connections.
-Pictures of the inside can now be viewed on the Depot Of The Month page.
 We plan to follow the restoration work on this piece of Monon history.
 Good luck Nancy.
 (Kevin Heggi Photograph)

 The tour included a stop in Linden at the Depot Museum and World Headquarters.
 The Webmaster however bailed out back at the Convention HQ.
 All and all, those who attended at participated in the tour enjoyed the day.
 This concludes the tours.
 All of the former Monon Railroad mainline and branchlines have now been toured.
 Starting in 2005, there will be different type of activities on convention Saturday.